-10 STATUS OF FUTURE SPACE WEATHER SATELLITE SYSTEMS
+9 STATUS OF FUTURE SPACE WEATHER SATELLITE SYSTEMS

-10.1 Mission objectives, spacecraft, payload/instruments, products
+9.1 Mission objectives, spacecraft, payload/instruments, products

-NOAA has developed a space weather strategy to ensure continuity of SWPC forecasting capabilities for the space weather effects outlined above.
-The NESDIS primary space-weather goals include:
+NOAA's space weather strategy will ensure continuity of SWPC forecasting capabilities for the space weather effects outlined above.
+The NESDIS primary spaceweather goals include:

-- Provide continuous 24/7 CME imagery to maintain SWPC's required operational effectiveness - Provide continuous 24/7 data of key solar wind variables to SWPC.
-The variables include plasma density, bulk velocity, and temperature; vector magnetic field; and suprathermal proton flux at several energies. - Continue to update and operate a robust space and ground architecture.
+- Provide continuous 24/7 imagery of coronal mass ejections (CMEs) to maintain SWPC's required operational effectiveness - Provide continuous 24/7 data of key solar wind variables to SWPC.
+The variables include plasma density, bulk velocity, and temperature; vector magnetic field; and suprathermal ion flux at several energies. - Continue to update and operate a robust space and ground architecture.

-10.1.1 Space Weather Follow On L1 (SWFO-L1)
+9.1.1 Space Weather Follow On Lagrange 1 (SWFO-L1)

-In advancing this strategy, NOAA has recently developed the multifaceted SWFO program which aims to:
+In advancing this strategy, NOAA has recently developed the multifaceted Space Weather Follow On (SWFO) program which aims to:

-- a) add SWFO-L1 to the monitoring spacecraft; and - b) place a CCOR telescope on GOES-U so as to continue supplying coronal images and solar wind data essential in SWPC's forecasting capabilities.
+- a) add SWFO-L1 to the monitoring spacecraft at L1; and - b) place a CCOR telescope with a field of view (FOV) of 3-22 sun on the geostationary satellite GOES-19 (former GOES-U, section 3) so as to replace NASA's Solar and Heliospheric Observatory (SOH) in supplying coronal images essential in SWPC's forecasting capabilities.

-The spacecraft will also carry a Solar Wind Instrument Suite (SWIS) comprising a plasma instrument to measure the solar wind (Solar Wind Plasma Sensor, or SWiPS), a magnetometer (MAG), and an energetic particle detector (SupraThermal Ion Sensor, or STIS) all of which are specified to be similar to those of DSCOVR.
-Images of the Sun's corona will be generated at 15- minute intervals while solar wind variables will have a 5-minute cadence.
+The SWFO-L1 spacecraft will also carry a Solar Wind Instrument Suite (SWIS) comprising a plasma instrument to measure the solar wind (Solar Wind Plasma Sensor, or SWiPS), a magnetometer (MAG), and an energetic particle detector (SupraThermal Ion Sensor, or STIS).
+The first two are specified to be significantly better than those of DSCOVR, and STIS is a new NOAA capability.
+Images of the Sun's corona will be generated at 15- minute intervals with a 30-minute latency while solar wind and magnetic-field variables will have a 1-minute cadence with a 5-minute latency.

-SWFO-L1 is planned for launch in 2025 as a rideshare on the launch of NASA's Interstellar Mapping and Acceleration Probe (IMAP) mission.
-Space Weather Follow On (SWFO) sustains NOAA's foundational set of space-based space weather observations and measurements to ensure continuity of critical data.
-The SWFO-L1 observatory and instruments have been fully integrated and are undergoing environmental testing.
-The SWFO Ground Segment (Command & Control, SWFO Antenna Network, and Product Generation and Distribution) continues to develop and is on track to support the launches in 2024 (GOES-U Mission) and 2025 (SWFO L1 Mission).
+SWFO sustains NOAA's foundational set of space-based space weather observations and measurements to ensure continuity of critical data.
+SWFO-L1 is planned for launch in September 2025 as a rideshare on the launch of NASA's Interstellar Mapping and Acceleration Probe (IMAP) mission.
+The SWFO-L1 observatory and instruments have been fully integrated and are in storage before being shipped to Cape Canaveral in summer 2025 for integration on the launch vehicle.
+The SWFO Ground Segment (Command & Control, SWFO Antenna Network, and Product Generation and Distribution) continues to develop and is on track to support the launch of the SWFO-L1 mission).

-SWFO-L1 will operate at the L1 point with the objective of providing both coronal imaging and in situ measurements of the solar wind and its magnetic field, all of which are used by SWPC's forecasters and its numerical models.
-SWFO-L1 will carry the CCOR telescope with a field of view (FOV) of 3-22 Rsun.
-The CCOR units on GOES-U (section 6) and SWFO-L1 will complement each other to provide a robust and redundant system to provide continuous 24/7 CME imagery.
+SWFO-L1 will provide both coronal imaging and in situ measurements of the solar wind and its magnetic field, all of which are used by SWPC's forecasters and its numerical models.
+The CCOR-1 on GOES-19 and CCOR-2 on SWFO-L1 will complement each other to provide a robust and resilient system to provide continuous 24/7 CME imagery.

-10.1.2 Space Weather Next (SW Next)
+9.1.2 Space Weather Next (SW Next)

-Space Weather Next (SW Next) will maintain and extend space weather observations from a range of different observing points, selected to most efficiently provide the comprehensive knowledge of the Sun and the near-Earth space environment.
-Planning for sustainment and augmentation of observations from:
+Space Weather Next (SW Next) will maintain and extend space weather observations from several observing points, selected to most efficiently provide the comprehensive knowledge of the Sun and the near-Earth space environment.
+NESDIS is planning for the development, sustainment, and augmentation of observations from:

-- LaGrange Point 1 (L1)
+- Lagrange Point 1 (L1)

-- LaGrange Point 5 (L5)
+- Lagrange Point 5 (L5)

-- Geostationary Orbit (GEO)
+- GEO

-- Low Earth Orbit (LEO)
+- LEO

 - Highly Elliptical Orbit (HEO)

-Program and L1 Series Project are currently in formulation phase and Space Weather Next (SW Next) is engaging stakeholders through user outreach targeting civil aviation, electric grid, and satellite operator communities.
-NOAA has established agreements with NASA, the Naval Research Lab (NRL), and European Space Agency for the L1 & L5 cooperation and other pursuing other agreements for observational support and exchange of space weather data.
+The SW Next Program and the SOL Project are currently in the formulation phase of missions SOL-A and SOL-B. The program is engaging stakeholders through user outreach targeting civil aviation, electric grid, and satellite operator communities.
+NOAA has established agreements with NASA, the Naval Research Lab (NRL), and European Space Agency for the L1 & L5 cooperation and is pursuing other agreements for observational support and exchange of space weather data.